 PATRICK LEIGH FERMOR.
 Between the Woods and the Water.
 On Foot to Constantinople from The Hook of Holland: The Middle Danube to the Iron Gates.
 John Murray, London 1986.
 First edition – this copy signed by the author on the front free endpaper.
 8vo.
 248pp.
 With a double-spread map printed on green paper.
 Some light off-set browning to front free endpaper where a newspaper clipping was once stored, but otherwise a fine copy in the delightful John Craxton dust wrapper with just the tiniest hint of wear to the head of the spine panel.
 The second part of Fermor's celebrated trilogy, following A Time of Gifts (1977) and preceding the posthumously published The Broken Road (2013). £200

 PATRICK LEIGH FERMOR.
 Three Letters from the Andes.
+With illustrations and a dust wrapper design by John Craxton.
 John Murray, London 1991.
 First edition.
 8vo.
 118pp.
 With a map, several illustrations and a small title-page design by John Craxton who also contributes a splendid dust wrapper illustration.
-A fine copy with virtually fine pictorial dust wrapper, marred only by a trace of dust soiling to the margins of the rear panel.
+A fine copy with very good pictorial dust wrapper, with some fading to the publisher’s red spine panel lettering.
 "This was a private account of an Andean journey organised and led by Robin Fedden in 1971.
-As I had no particular task during the journey, except looking after the Primus stove, I wrote down a rough and ready description of our doings in the form of three long letters to my wife". £15
+As I had no particular task during the journey, except looking after the Primus stove, I wrote down a rough and ready description of our doings in the form of three long letters to my wife" - Leigh Fermor. £15

 ROBIN MAUGHAM.
 Nomad.
 Chapman & Hall, London 1947.
 First edition.
 This copy humorously inscribed by the author on the half-title: “For Andy, once again to get his - - sideburns CUT.
 With love from Robin 23 Nov 1957”.
 8vo.
 243pp.
 Map-illustrated endpapers.
 Printed on lesser quality economy wartime paperstock, yet still a very crisp copy in toned, rubbed and lightly spotted dust wrapper, with a short internally repaired snag to the rear panel.
 The author’s second book, an account of his travels in the Levant, and including encounters with Glubb Pasha and Ernest Altounyan (the basis for the “Swallow’s” father in Ransome’s Swallows and Amazons, and a close friend of T.E.Lawrence). £50